Ruifeng-Tan/Ruifeng-Tan/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 My current interest is in battery informatics and material informatics.
+- 🔭 My current interest is in battery informatics.
 - 📫 Feel free to contact me at: rtan474@connect.hkust-gz.edu.cn.